 Our advocacy work is traditionally done out in the community as we make connections with people through animals, particularly dogs.
 But, due to the coronavirus pandemic, our traditional advocacy work is on hold.

 We looked around the Farm and realized that we could still make those connections and we could do it with more than just dogs.

-From that experience came the idea for Pets Together.
-While owned and operated by Animal Farm Foundation, we gave this program its own identity as we hope that it will endure even after this time of social distancing is over.
+From that came the idea for Pets Together.
+We hope that the program will endure even after this time of social distancing is over.
 Feelings of isolation and loneliness existed before Covid-19 and will still exist after.
 We’ll always be here to help.

 Jennifer Bashford lives in the North Carolina mountains with her 5 special needs rescue dogs and her husband.
 She holds master’s degrees in both strategic communications and gerontology and has been involved in animal rescue for over ten years.
 Working with Pets Together is the perfect blend of all of her passions.
 When she isn’t on a Zoom call with a long term care facility, you can usually find her hiking or kayaking with one of her dogs.